Reconcyl/eso/dreaderef/README.md

   addition will be stored.
 In this case, it stores it at position `5`, which is the argument of `numo`.

-Here is a reference for all seven commands:
+Here is a reference for all eight commands:

 | Name    | Number | Description
 | ------- | ------ | - |